Tyler Dooley Says Meghan Markle Should Be ‘Proud’ Of Family & Thinks MTV Show Will ‘Bridge Differences’

 “I love my aunt and she should be proud of where she came from and her family.”

-It’s hard to know for sure why only the Duchess’ mother ended up at the wedding, but rumors speculate that family members like Samantha and Tyler were also absent from Meghan’s first wedding.
+It’s hard to know for sure why only the duchess’ mother ended up at the wedding, but rumors speculate that family members like Samantha and Tyler were also absent from Meghan’s first wedding.